 Do you want to preserve your family’s history and the genealogy research that you have already done?
-Making a family history book can be fun as the title of this post suggests.
-But what does it involve?
-How should you lay out your book and what do you need?
-Read on as I will explain it all to you.
+Making a family history book can be fun as writing down all that you have discovered about your ancestors.

 There is no better time than now to write your very own family history book.
 It doesn’t matter if you have just begun to research your ancestry.
-The important thing is that you make a start.

 You will develop a logical mind where you will be able to join the dots and make reasonable conclusions as to what you will discover during your research.

 I know because that’s what my research did for me!

-Not sure what I mean by that?
-Well then you will when you start to trace your family tree.
-Believe me!
+Well, then you will when you start to trace your family tree.

 Before I do discuss how you should layout your book I will first tell you my story on how my very own family history book was created.
-Hopefully you will get the inspiration that you need to start your own book.

 So, you need to remind yourself why you are doing it and who it will be for.

 The reason that I wrote my family history book is that if I hadn’t then my father’s stories would have been lost forever.

 It is a priceless account of my family’s origin and I am very proud of what I have created.

-Topics discussed in this post:
+Discussed in this post:

 - My Family History Book Project

-- Cover, Title and Publishing Pages
+- Cover, Title, and Publishing Pages

-- Foreword, Preface or Introduction Page
+- Foreword, Preface, or Introduction Page

 - Your Family History